zeroluck/docs/sources/cluster/index.md

 ## Certificate Management

 The certificates do not vary in the manual cluster configuration.
 The certificates should be updated manually in each host, when required.
 Move to `/etc/certs/` on the 1st node (inside the container).
 Copy all keys, certs and key storages conforming to these masks: `httpd.*`, `asimba.*`, `asimbaIDP.*` and `shibIDP.*` to the same directory on the 2nd node (overwriting files that exist there; you may opt to backup them first, just in case).
-Please note that in case of CE cluster you **must not** sync OpenDJ's certificates (`/etc/certs/opendj.crt`) between nodes, they must stay unique for each of them!

 After that's done you still will need to update default system storage (`cacerts` file) at the 2nd node with these newly copied certificates.
 The [Certificate Page](../gluu-defaults/certificates.md) contains the details about available certificates and how to change them.